-- NSW SES Incident Controller will determine when it is safe to progressively return in consultation with the relevant Emergency Operations Controller and supporting agencies, considering the impact on the following;
+- a.
+NSW SES Incident Controller will determine when it is safe to progressively return in consultation with the relevant Emergency Operations Controller and supporting agencies, considering the impact on the following:

 - Access and egress

 - Communications

 - Power supply

 - Gas supply

 - Infrastructure damage

 - Hazardous materials; and

 - Public health risks (including sewerage)

-- The NSW SES Incident Controller will specify the level of access to affected communities as the following:
+- b.
+NSW SES Incident Controller will specify the level of access to affected communities as the following:

 - Not suitable for access.

 - Limited access by emergency services and response agencies.

 - Limited access by residents and/or business operators; or

-- Full access.
+- Full access

 - c.
-The NSW SES Incident Controller will issue an Advice Warning advising 'Reduced Threat: Return with Caution' when the immediate danger to life and property has passed for areas. - d.
-NSW SES will facilitate the return of evacuees to their homes.
+NSW SES Incident Controller will issue an 'All Clear' message when the immediate danger to life and property has passed for areas assessed as safe; and - d.
+The NSW SES will facilitate the return of evacuees to their homes.